 COPD – A Common Threat to Smokers

 Chronic obstructive pulmonary disease(COPD) has come up as the fourth leading cause of death and its importance has slightly increased as per World Health Organization’s report suggesting that it would be the third leading cause by 2030.
-It is a severe lung inflammation that occurs when someone has a long-term exposure to detrimental substances like smoke, fume, dust, chemicals etc. Numerous studies have validated the fact that the risk factor of COPD goes hand in hand with pollution and it will increase drastically in years to come.
-The symptoms of COPD are often ignored thus leaving patients in a miserable condition where they find immense difficulties in breathing.
+It is a severe lung inflammation that occurs when someone has a long-term exposure to detrimental substances like smoke, fume, dust, chemicals etc. Numerous studies have validated the fact that COPD risk factors goes hand in hand with pollution and it will increase drastically in years to come.
+The COPD symptoms are often ignored thus leaving patients in a miserable condition where they find immense difficulties in breathing.

-While smoking is universally identified as the primary cause for COPD, exposure to airborne toxins and pollutants as well as numerous infections also leads to this chronic inflammation.
+While smoking is universally identified as the primary COPD causes, exposure to airborne toxins and pollutants, as well as numerous infections, also leads to this chronic inflammation.
 Chest X-ray is one sure shot diagnostic tool that reveals the picture of lungs, airways and more to spot the problem.
 Furthermore, pulmonary function test (PFT) is recommended to ascertain the lung capacity of the patient.
 One should consult a pulmonologist if X-ray report indicates COPD.
 Doctor will decide the dosage of medicines on the basis of PFT result that showcases how lungs are expanding and contracting while the person inhales and exhales air.

 Someone can’t be a victim of COPD overnight.
 It is a prolonged abuse and degradation of lungs and starts with shortness of breath and coughing which are normally considered as chest cold symptoms.
-While chest congestion, wheezing and frequent coughing are the early signs of chronic lung inflammation, more progressive symptoms may include tachypnea, respiratory distress, excess mucous, lack of energy etc.
+While chest pain or congestion, dry cough, throat pain, whopping cough,wheezing and frequent coughing are the early signs of chronic lung inflammation, more progressive symptoms may include tachypnea, respiratory distress, excess mucous, lack of energy etc.